 Bottom line, this is a people business.
 Twenty-five years later, this has not changed.

 ABOUT SHARON HULCE

-Sharon Hulce is President/CEO of Employment Resource Group, Inc. (ERG) and a 25-year veteran of the Executive Search industry.
-Sharon is known in her industry as an innovation leader and works tirelessly on not only finding the right talent for her clients; she also works diligently on the empowerment and retention of that talent.
-Sharon clearly understands the emotional intelligence, competencies, knowledge and social interaction necessary to integrate new hires into a corporate culture for success.
-She recently was honored for her innovation as Management Recruiters International Person of the Year.
+Sharon Hulce is President/CEO of Employment Resource Group, Inc. (ERG) based in Appleton and a 25-year veteran of the Executive Search industry.
+Sharon is known in her industry as an innovation leader who works tirelessly on finding the right talent for her clients, while also focusing on the empowerment and retention of that talent.
+Sharon understands the emotional intelligence, competencies, knowledge and social interaction necessary to integrate new hires into a corporate culture for success.
+She recently was honored for her innovation as Management Recruiter International (MRI) Person of the Year.